esfand/printit/nginx-alias.md

 the final path will correctly be formed as `/var/www/app/static`

-See the documentation here: http://wiki.nginx.org/HttpCoreModule#alias
+Following is the documentation of root and alias from http://wiki.nginx.org/HttpCoreModule#alias

 ### root ###
 Syntax:	  root path;